 One final word, and it’s an important one.

-If you suspect you have ADHD or “something,” like I was once told, then ask your physician and get a diagnosis.
+If you suspect you have ADHD, or “something” like I was once told, then ask your physician and get a diagnosis.
 The sooner, the better.
-You'll thank me later, trust me.
+You’ll thank me later, trust me on that one.

 Why?
 Because having the weight lifted from your shoulders is an amazing feeling, and it’s also the beginning of self-awareness and healing.
 It’s also one of the easiest mental disorders to treat and manage.
 You can learn skills and coping strategies, as I have, to help you.